mk12/blog/posts/over-shuffled.md

 date: "2015-04-10T16:42:00-04:00"
 ---

 How hard can it be to shuffle a deck of cards?
 You may have been accused of under-shuffling a deck, but have you ever been caught _over_-shuffling?
 This doesn't make any sense intuitively.
-You would think that the situation improves the longer we shuffle---the more randomness, the better.
+You would think that the situation improves the longer we shuffle -- the more randomness, the better.
 But what do we even mean by "better"?
 How do we measure shuffled-ness?

 <!--more-->